Four Flowers and Variants – lots of Variants!

 The square blue bowl pictured measured 7 ¾” across and the leaves and flower stems are actually 3 separate stems from the center going out.

 On the 10 ruffle blue bowl pictured, which measured 10” across, the flower and leaf stems are not as separate at the center.

 Moving on to the Four Flowers Variant pattern(s), research has uncovered the manufacturer.
-Brockwitz of Germany made this pattern in a variety of colors; the pattern is different from the Four Flowers because inside of the stippled crescents are a stemmed flower bud.
+Brockwitz of Germany made this pattern in a variety of colors; the pattern is different from the Four Flowers because inside of the stippled crescents are a stemmed flower bud (on the large and standard sizes).
 The flowers also have a much longer stem, bringing them out closer to the edge of the pattern.
 This European version, again, will have a ground base.

 This pattern is available in large, standard and medium sized bowls, a chop plate and standard size plates.

 The large bowls measure 9 3/4” to 11” and are flared or 8 ruffle with a scalloped edge.